 When to visit Zambia

-We run safaris in Zambia all year round.
-You’ll find Livingstone and the Victoria Falls hub quite busy through the year.
+We run safaris all year round but the best safari areas are quite seasonal.
+You’re likely to find Livingstone and the Vic Falls hub quite busy through the year.

-- The traditional safari season runs through July to September when game and weather conditions are great.
-Expect to pay a premium during this high season.
+- The traditional safari season runs through July to September.
+This is when game and weather conditions are great.
+But do expect to pay a premium during this high season.

-- To get the best out a safari in Zambia give special thought to the “champagne” months in May and June.
+- To get the best out a safari here you should give special thought to the “champagne” months in May and June.

 - Our real secret season is later October into December when the rains start.

 - We run green season safaris during the wet summer months from November through to April.
-Great birding, good game, excellent rates and no crowds!
+Great birding, good game, excellent rates and few crowds!

-It’s rightly regarded as one of the best safari hot spots in Africa.
-Especially good for families with a good selection of small and private lodges.
+We treat this as one of the best safari hot spots in Africa.
+It’s especially good for families with a good selection of small and private lodges.